nodejs/node/doc/api/fs.md

 The callback is given a possible exception and, if `recursive` is `true`, the first directory path created, `(err[, path])`.
-`path` can still be `undefined` when `recursive` is `true`, if no directory was created,for instance if the directory was previously created or other issues.
+`path` can still be `undefined` when `recursive` is `true`, if no directory was created (for instance, if it was previously created).

 The optional `options` argument can be an integer specifying `mode` (permission and sticky bits), or an object with a `mode` property and a `recursive`